 The Leipzig Festival of Lights is designed and implemented by the Leipzig Tourismus und Marketing GmbH.

 Leipzig Festival of Lights 2015

-After the major anniversary celebration last year, where the festival stretched over the entire inner ring road, the Leipzig Festival of Lights 2015 explores new themes: While, in recent years, the focus was on neighbouring countries to the east and their movements for democracy, the emphasis is now on issues surrounding civil society.
-"Liberty - Equality - Fraternity?" is the motto of this year - critically backlighting this statement and, thus, punctuated by a question mark.
-The identity of the individual in a Germany, once divided and now reunited for 25 years, is the intellectual starting point of the evening.
-A tension-filled panorama is created through the interaction and interplay of text, image and music.
+After the major anniversary celebration last year, where the festival stretched over the entire inner ring road, the Leipzig Festival of Lights 2015 explored new themes: While, in recent years, the focus was on neighbouring countries to the east and their movements for democracy, the emphasis was now on issues surrounding civil society.
+"Liberty - Equality - Fraternity?" has been the motto of this year - critically backlighting this statement and, thus, punctuated by a question mark.
+The identity of the individual in a Germany, once divided and now reunited for 25 years, was the intellectual starting point of the evening.
+A tension-filled panorama was created through the interaction and interplay of text, image and music.